huntdatacenter/docs/docs/do-science/hunt-workbench/installation.md

 <!-- Tested version: Ubuntu 22.04 -->

-We recommend that you use the [Google Chrome browser](https://www.google.com/chrome/) for predictabe access to your HUNT Workbench.
+We recommend that you use the [Google Chrome browser](https://www.google.com/chrome/) for predictable access to your HUNT Workbench.

 1. Open **`Google Chrome`** on your local computer.